Confinement and D5 branes: A dual to a (4+1)d confining SUSY QFT

 Explicitly, the effective potential reads

 which has the following asymptotic expansions

 Note that the equation only depends on the parameters $r_{\pm}$ through the ratio $\lambda = -\frac{r^{2}_{-}}{r^{2}_{+}}$.
 The potential is unbounded from below when the leading term of the effective potential close to $\rho \rightarrow 0$ is negative.
 Requiring a potential that is bounded below leads to a bound in the angular momentum along the circle $n^2 \geq 1 $.
 The only excitation for which the effective potential is unbounded from below is the S-wave.
-In the later case, the potential near the origin can be approximated by $V\sim -1/4\rho^{2}$, which, as highlighted in \cite{DeLuca:2023kjj}, needs to be studies carefully.
+In the later case, the potential near the origin can be approximated by $V\sim -1/4\rho^{2}$, which, as highlighted in \cite{DeLuca:2023kjj}, needs to be studied carefully.

 The previous bound is not enough to guarantee a discrete spectrum of excitations.
 For $0\leq \lambda \leq 1 $ the effective potential has a runaway behaviour (the minimum is at infinity), while for $\lambda >1$ the potential has a minimum.
 We have a transition between a spectrum with discrete states ($\lambda>1$) or without discrete states ($\lambda\leq 1$).
+Note that $\lambda=1$ is precisely the SUSY point.

 In what follows, we study the discrete spectrum of glueballs for $\lambda >1$.
 Also, note that the potential \eqref{schrodinger effective potential bg1} is invariant under $n\rightarrow -n$.
 Without loss of generality, we consider $n\geq 1$ (we include the $n\leq-1$ cases when writing the full solution, see below).
 Using the change of variables